Last updated 2019 03 27: Added links to related articles.

 Don’t worry about the notification identified with the link to the Flood Hazard Map Application.
 Once you click on the link, a new window will open and Adobe Flash will activate, if you have it enabled on your computer.

-Mind you, for smaller locations, the application may not yet encompass flood hazard mapping for the area of interest to you.
+Mind you, for smaller locations, the application may not yet identify flood hazard mapping for the area of interest to you.

 I suppose, given that the mapping application is available and accessible, it will be next to impossible to blame the Alberta Government for any flood damages you may suffer.